Leasehold vs freehold

-In this guide, you'll learn the key differences between leasehold and freehold properties, as well as how to extend a lease and how leasehold property management works.
+Learn the key differences between leasehold and freehold properties, plus how to extend a lease and how leasehold property management works.

 Flats are most commonly owned on a leasehold basis, while houses are normally sold as freehold properties.